The purpose of this update is to inform our investors regarding the following subjects:

 As always, we thank you for your continued trust and partnership with Dash Investments.

-Please note that our next written communication will be via the Q3 2024 update.
-However, if you have any questions or need information before that time, don’t hesitate to contact us directly.
+Please note that our next written communication will be via the Q4 2024 update.
+However, if you have any questions or need information before that time, please contact us directly.

 Respectfully,